Yeo Ning Hong: Education

 Yeo studied in University of Singapore and also graduated with a PhD from the University of Cambridge.
 He was also a research fellow of Christ's College, Cambridge between 1970 and 1973.

 Post political career

-Since retiring from politics, Yeo has been serving as Executive Chairman of the Singapore Technologies Group and Chairman of the Port of Singapore Authority.
+Since retiring from politics, Yeo has served as the Executive Chairman of the Singapore Technologies Group and the Chairman of the Port of Singapore Authority.
 He has also published several books under the pen name "Adrian Yeo".